 Ensure facilities do not restrict the day-to-day movements of migrants unnecessarily, and that migrants are not unwillingly hosted, accommodated in closed shelter facilities operated by State or non-State actors, or jails or migration detention centres.
 This includes the de-facto restriction of movement, in particular of women, child, or LGBTI migrants or migrants with a disability, due to fear of sexual, gender-based or other violence inside or outside the facility.

 Principle 14:

-Guarantee the right of migrants to work, in just and favourable conditions
+Guarantee the right of migrants to work in just and favourable conditions